py-why/causaltune/README.md

 As with other usecases, the advanced causal inference models allow impact estimation as a function of customer features, rather than just averages, **under the assumption that all relevant confounders are observed**.

-To use this, just set `propensity_model` to an instance of the desired classifier when instantiating `AutoCausality`, or to `"auto"` if you want to use the FLAML classifier (the default setting is `"dummy"` which assumes random assigment and infers the assignment probability from the data).
+To use this, just set `propensity_model` to an instance of the desired classifier when instantiating `CausalTune`, or to `"auto"` if you want to use the FLAML classifier (the default setting is `"dummy"` which assumes random assigment and infers the assignment probability from the data).
 [Example notebook](???)